Police body camera: Japan

-Japanese law enforcements has been experimenting with bodycams since 2022, but possibly even before then.
+Japanese law enforcement has been experimenting with body cams since 2022, but possibly even before then.

 Police

 In order to quickly and accurately share the situation at the scene of an incident, Aichi Prefectural Police have introduced a system that automatically transmits video footage of police officers at the scene of an incident to the prefectural police headquarters in real time.
 This is the first time in Japan that a system capable of automatic filming and distribution has been used, and the prefectural police hope it will lead to the early resolution of incidents and ensure the safety of victims.
 The system was developed independently by the prefectural police and was introduced in March.
-When a police officer arrives at the scene, he or she uses a small camera on his or her mobile phone attached to his or her right breast.
+Police officers arriving at the scene use a small camera on a mobile phone attached to the right breast.
 When the officer operates the radio, the camera is automatically activated and starts recording video, and the video and sound are transmitted to headquarters and the relevant department at each police station.
 According to the prefectural police, the cameras are worn by all police officers working at the 384 police stations in the prefecture.
 Until now, the situation at the scene of an incident has been communicated verbally over the radio, but from now on, detailed information on the scene of an incident, as well as the physique and clothing of the suspicious person the police officer confronts, can be instantly shared in the form of video images from the moment the radio is used.
 In radio communication only, it was sometimes time-consuming to ascertain information, as it was necessary to repeatedly confirm the facts between the police officer on the scene and the person in charge of the communication command.
 The introduction of the system is expected to shorten the time from the moment an incident is detected to the time the police are dispatched to the scene, and the chief of the Communications Command Section of the prefectural police, Mr Defining Sugiyama, said: 'Initial response is extremely important for the early arrest of suspects and the safety of victims.
 We hope to enhance our response capability and protect the safety of the community by utilising the system".